One of the most basic things you need to know about stick welding (SMAW) is if you pull or push the rod when you weld.

-The flux of rutile rods produces a smooth arc that cannot force the slag where it needs to be very well.
+The flux of rutile rods produces a smooth arc that cannot force the slag where it needs to be.

-If you point the rod perpendicular to the workpiece, it is easy for the slag to mix with the molten metal.
+If you point the rod perpendicular to the workpiece, you risk mixing the slag with the molten metal.

 What is the correct travel speed when pulling a stick rod?

 When pulling the rod, the correct traveling speed is when the arc stays in the leading 1/3 of the puddle.
-If the arc covers more of the puddle, then you travel too slow.
+If the arc covers more of the puddle surface, then you travel too slowly.
 If it covers less, then you travel too fast.

-If you use a basic rod, you can see the slag staying clearly behind the puddle.
+If you use a basic rod, you can clearly see the slag staying behind in the puddle.
 This makes it easy to keep the arc at the correct spot and ensure you run at the correct speed.

-But if you use a rutile rod, you will see that the molten slag and metal don’t stay separate very well.
+But if you use a rutile rod, you will see that the molten slag and metal don’t stay separate.
 This will make it harder to position the arc.

 When can you push a stick rod?

 When stick welding, you always push the electrode when going upwards in the vertical position.
-Here things change, and pushing the rod is technically more sound.
-It offers better penetration and fewer defects such as slag inclusions and porosity.
+Here things change, and pushing the rod is technically sound.
+It offers deeper penetration and fewer defects such as slag inclusions and porosity.

-In the vertical position, gravity wants to drag the puddle downwards, which makes welding difficult.
-If you weld upwards, then the molten metal and slag can step on the previously solidified material.
-This counters the negative impact of gravity and offers better control of the procedure.
+In the vertical position, gravity drags the puddle downwards, which makes welding difficult.
+When you weld upwards, the molten metal and the slag stay on the previously solidified material.
+This counters the negative impact of gravity and allows you to build the bead.

 One disadvantage of pushing the rod when going vertically up is that you can burn through a thin workpiece.
 Vertical up is preferred for 1/4″ (6.4 mm) and thicker.

 To prevent this, you can pull the rod going downwards.
 This is the vertical-down position and allows fast traveling speeds.
 This prevents burning through the metal.

-But gravity makes it harder to prevent the molten slag from running ahead and interfere with the puddle, as mentioned earlier.
-This results in beads with slag inclusions when welding vertical down.
+But gravity makes it harder to prevent the molten slag from running ahead and interfering with the puddle.
+Vertical down has a high slag inclusion risk.

 In a nutshell